Homocysteine

 - Lifestyle, including smoking and drinking coffee.

-For proper interpretation of the results, it is recommended that vitamin B6, vitamin B12 and folic acid be also determined.
+For proper interpretation of the results, it is recommended that vitamin B6, vitamin B12 and folic acid (B11) also be determined.

 - Hereditary vitamin B12 absorption problems are the result of this test.

 Elevated homocysteine levels indicate a functional B12 deficiency, even if the blood level of B12 is still in the (low) normal values!
-Homocysteine is an amino acid that can be produced in the human body from another amino acid, methionine.
-This conversion takes place with the help of enzymes.
-Under normal circumstances, the homocysteine produced is transformed again or broken down so that the amount in the body does not increase.
+Homocysteine is an amino acid that can be produced in the human body from another amino acid, namely methionine.
+This conversion occurs with the help of enzymes.
+Under normal conditions, the homocysteine produced is transformed or broken down again so that the amount in the body does not increase.

 If this process is incomplete, homocysteine can continue to circulate in the blood.
-Increased homocysteine levels (elevated homocysteine) can be caused by genetic disorders, but also by a lack of folic acid, vitamins B6, B2, B12.
-These have a function as a coenzyme in the breakdown of methionine.
-Normal homocysteine levels increase with age: by as much as 5 to 10% per decade.
+Increased homocysteine levels (elevated homocysteine) can be caused by genetic disorders, but also by a lack of folic acid, vitamins B6, B2 and B12.
+This is because these have a function as coenzymes in the breakdown of methionine.
+With increasing age, normal homocysteine levels increase: by about 5 to 10% every 10 years.

-The normal homocysteine level in the blood is increasingly set in England and America at 7 µmol/litre for men and 6 µmol/litre for women.
+The normal blood homocysteine level is increasingly set in England and America at 7 µmol/liter for men and 6 µmol/liter for women.
 A value above 15 µmol/liter is too high.

-This level must be determined when someone has not eaten or drunk for 12 hours (is sober).
+This level must be determined when a person has not eaten or drunk for 12 hours (is sober).

 Homocysteine and nutrition

-Vegetables, fruits and especially sprouts (alfalfa, bean sprouts, broccoli sprouts, etc.) contain substances that lower the values.
+Vegetables, fruits and especially sprouts (alfalfa, bean sprouts, broccoli sprouts, etc.) contain substances that lower levels.
 The most effective anti-homocysteine products are:

 Vegetable sprouts, avocado, cottage cheese, ricotta, fish, oysters, legumes, egg, onions,

-garlic, nuts, seeds (tahini), algae, wheat germs, poultry, broccoli, cabbage, chicory, leafy vegetables, muesli and asparagus.
+garlic, nuts, seeds (tahini), algae, wheat germ, poultry, broccoli, brassicas, chicory, leafy greens, granola and asparagus.